MolSSI/covid/content/about.md

 This page is generated automatically from the GitHub through by [Hugo](https://gohugo.io/) and deployed through [Netlify](https://www.netlify.com/).

-The logos and symbols used to indicate publication and preprint are from [SHERPA/RoMEO](https://v2.sherpa.ac.uk/romeo/about.html) and are reused under their [CC BY-NC-ND license](https://www.jisc.ac.uk/website/copyright?loc=cc).
+The symbols used to indicate "publication" and "preprint" are adapted from [Thomas Shafee through Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Preprint_postprint_published.svg) and are reused under its [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/deed.en).